AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Chart

-Depending on data model and the visualization purpose the area chart may contain one series or several series.
+Depending on the data model and the visualization purpose the area chart may contain one or several series.

 ### Single Series Area Chart

-Let's see single series area chart created using the following data: sales of ACME Corp. through several months in one
+Let's have a look at the single series area chart created using the following data: sales of ACME Corp. through several months in a year:
-year:

 <table width="287" border="1" class="dtTABLE">
 <tbody><tr>